oracle/truffleruby/doc/user/polyglot.md

 `"length" in obj` tells you if a Ruby object responds to `size`.

 `obj == null` calls `nil?` on the Ruby object.

+### Notes on creating Ruby objects for use in foreign languages

+If you want to pass a Ruby object to another language for fields to be read and written, a good object to pass is usually a `Struct`, as this will have both the `.foo` and `.foo =` accessors for you to use from Ruby, and they will also respond to `.['foo']` and `.['foo'] =` which means they will work from other languages sending read and write messages.

 ## Using foreign objects from Ruby